Lugaga/Linux_Fundamentals_Excercise/README.md

     9. Most Common Directories in Linux
     10. Directory Structure

-    11. Common Linux Commands You Will Use on the Daily
+    11. Common `Linux` Commands You should be using on the Daily
     12. Finding Help with Commands
     13. Interacting with Directories
-    14. More about the LS Command
+    14. More about the `ls` Command

     15. File Permissions
-    16. Changing File Permissions with Chmod
+    16. Changing File Permissions with `chmod`
-    17. Searching for Files Using Find
+    17. Searching for Files Using `find`

     18. Editing Files and Introduction to File Editors
     19. Deleting, Copying, Renaming, and Moving Files
     20. Archiving and Compressing Files

     21. Input and Output Redirection
-    22. Using Grep to Find Patterns
+    22. Using `grep` to Find Patterns
     23. Pipes

     24. Intro to Environment Variables